ZakArmstrong99/MechaCar_Statistical_Analysis/README.md

 ### What is the null hypothesis or alternative hypothesis?

-- Null hypothesis: Cost has no effect on safety rating
+- Null hypothesis: MechaCar car's cost does not effect safety rating.
-- Alternative hypothesis: Cost has an effect on safety rating
+- Alternative hypothesis: MechaCar car's cost effects safety rating.

 ### What statistical test would you use to test the hypothesis?
 And why?